Hidden symmetries and Killing spinor of 5-dimensional minimal gauged supergravity solutions: Introduction

 \section{Introduction}

 Symmetries in nature have long been useful in determining constants of motion and hence in helping solve equations of motion.
-Hidden symmetries, the symmetries of the phase space, together with spacetime symmetries bring insight into the evolution of a system in curved spacetime and are characterized by symmetrical St\"{a}ckel-Killing and antisymmetrical Killing-Yano tensors[1], while the latter symmetries are driven by Killing vectors.
+Hidden symmetries, the symmetries of the phase space, together with spacetime symmetries bring insight into the evolution of a system in curved spacetime and are characterized by symmetrical St\"{a}ckel-Killing (SK) and antisymmetrical Killing-Yano (KY) tensors \cite{1}, while the latter symmetries are driven by Killing vectors.

-There is a long history of separation of variables of Hamilton-Jacobi, Klein-Gordon, and Dirac equations[2,3,4,5,6,7,8,9,10,11,12] against various background spacetimes, starting with the Kerr spacetime in four dimensions and continuing with higher dimensional black hole spacetimes, the work cited above having a particular emphasis on the most general Kerr-AdS-NUT spacetime.
-All these with the miraculous help of St\"{a}ckel-Killing and Killing-Yano tensors, which build up constants of motion, which in turn lead to complete integrability of the equations.
-Another important object in describing hidden and spacetime symmetries is the PCKY and more generally the CKYs (conformal Killing-Yano tensors) [13,14,15,16].
-The PCKY generates in higher dimensional spacetimes towers of Killing-Yano and St\"{a}ckel-Killing tensors.
+There is a long history of separation of variables of Hamilton-Jacobi, Klein-Gordon, and Dirac equations \cite{2,3,4,5,6,7,8,9,10,11,12} against various background spacetimes, starting with the Kerr spacetime in four dimensions and continuing with higher dimensional black hole spacetimes, the work cited above having a particular emphasis on the most general Kerr-AdS-NUT spacetime.
+All these with the miraculous help of SK and KY tensors, which build up constants of motion, which in turn lead to complete integrability of the above-mentioned equations.
+Another important object in describing hidden and spacetime symmetries is the PCKY and more generally the CKYs (conformal Killing-Yano tensors) \cite{13,14,15,16}.
+The PCKY generates in higher dimensional spacetimes towers of KY and SK tensors, playing an important role in unveiling more hidden symmetries in the respective spacetime.

-The group structure and algebras generated by Dirac-type operators in spacetimes that are torsionless have been thoroughly studied [17,18,19] and these operators constructed with the use of Killing-Yano tensors turn out not to have any anomalies at the quantum level.
-These operators generate standard and non-standard supersymmtries of the spinning point particle evolving in the respective spacetimes.
+The group structure and algebras generated by Dirac-type operators in spacetimes that are torsionless have been thoroughly studied for instance in \cite{17,18,19}: these are operators constructed with the use of KY tensors.

-One other important aspect is the fact that there exist geometrical dualities that map spacetimes with torsion in duals that are torsionless[20, 21, 22].
+One other important aspect is the fact that there exist geometrical dualities that map spacetimes with torsion in duals that are torsionless \cite{20,21,22}.
 If a Killing-Yano structure exists in the spacetime with torsion, then it becomes the vielbein of the torsionless dual spacetime, while the vielbein of the spacetime with torsion becomes the Killing-Yano structure of the torsionless dual.